 - Have the person drink liquids as directed to avoid dehydration.
-The person may be offered liquids between meals if they cause him to get full too quickly during meals.
-Ask how much liquid the person should drink each day and which liquids are best for him.
+The person may be offered liquids between meals if they cause him or her to get full too quickly during meals.
+Ask how much liquid the person should drink each day and which liquids are best for him or her.

 - Encourage social activities.
 Encourage the person to share meals with others as often as possible.
 Support from family and friends can give the person a sense of community and decrease feelings of loneliness.

 - Talk with the healthcare provider about safe physical activities the person can do.
 Physical activity may help to increase the person's appetite.
 It may also help increase strength and improve balance.

 - Help prevent falls.
 Keep paths clear so the person will not trip on objects such as shoes, books, or electrical cords.
 Remove small rugs or secure them with double-sided tape.
 Install bright lights in the person's home and place items that are regularly used within reach.

 © Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.